twbs/bootstrap/docs/components/navbar.md

 ## Color schemes

 Theming the navbar has never been easier thanks to the combination of theming classes and `background-color` utilities.
-Chose from `.navbar-light` for use with light background colors, or `.navbar-inverse` for dark background colors.
+Choose from `.navbar-light` for use with light background colors, or `.navbar-inverse` for dark background colors.
 Then, customize with `.bg-*` utilities.

 <div class="bd-example">
   <nav class="navbar navbar-inverse navbar-toggleable-md bg-inverse">